nksrentas/nksrentas/README.md

 - 🔭 I’m currently working on various European projects at [CERTH](https://www.certh.gr/)
-- 🌱 At this moment, I learning microservices, web security
+- 🌱 At this moment, I am learning microservices, web security
 - ✔  I'm planing to create a YouTube channel around web technologies, so stay tune 😂